DasLab/arnie/docs/setup_doc.md

 You don't have to install all of the packages described here for arnie to work.
 At a minimum, setting up Vienna is required.
 Beyond that, your needs will dictate what other packages you set up.

-- Desire more accurate thermodynamic predictions?
+- More accurate thermodynamic predictions?
 Set up EternaFold

-- Running RNAStructure + SHAPE?
-Set up RNAstructure (Thanks to Ramya Rangan!)
+- SHAPE-directed structure prediction?
+Set up Vienna or RNAstructure

 - Benchmarking packages / skeptic of all?
 Set up all of them!